danlooo/021-metayaml/README.md

 example/EU/nl.txt
 ```

-Files in which the score is less than a given number: `metayaml find score "<" 4`
+Files in which the score is less than a given number: `metayaml find "score < 4"`

 ```
 example/EU/be.txt